Exit & Emergency Lighting · Connecticut

 How often does Connecticut require emergency lighting testing?

-NFPA 101 (the Life Safety Code, adopted in the Connecticut State Fire Safety Code) requires a 30-second functional test every month and a 90-minute full-discharge test every year.
+NFPA 101 (the Life Safety Code, adopted in the Connecticut State Fire Safety Code) requires a 30-second functional test every month and an annual full-discharge test.
 Both must be documented.
-The 30-second tests can be done in-house and logged; we typically pair the annual 90-minute test with our other inspection visits.
+The 30-second tests can be done in-house and logged; we typically pair the annual test with our other inspection visits.

 Can I upgrade to LED emergency lighting?